benhammondmusic/tanks/tanks/README.md

 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
 - Display explosion AFTER shot lands
-- Smaller buttons so all fit in a row with resume button
 - Make tanks fall when ground under them is destroyed.
 Maybe can hurt them if hit points are implemented?
 - Flatten terrain directly below tanks.